jdevera/leb/README.md

 # LEB: Linux Environment Bootstrapper

-LEB sets up a fresh Linux environment with many of my preferences an customisations.
+LEB sets up a fresh Linux environment with many of my preferences and customisations.

 It does so through the execution of a series of specialised modules that perform the various tasks.